-Beek et al. [23] give an exhaustive survey of several popular approaches [3, 14, 18, 20] that provide means for service modeling, service composition, and service correctness check.
+Beek et al. [24] give an exhaustive survey of several popular approaches [3, 15, 19, 21] that provide means for service modeling, service composition, and service correctness check.
 While all the described approaches offer a rich environment for service modeling and composition, neither of them has included direct support for service correctness check.
-To overcome this limitation, recently, in some of these approaches [8, 17, 21] formal methods have been employed with the intention to provide guarantees for web-service compositions.
+To overcome this limitation, recently, in some of these approaches [8, 18, 22] formal methods have been employed with the intention to provide guarantees for web-service compositions.

 Diaz et al. describe how BPEL and WS-CDL services can be automatically translated to timed automata and verified by UPPAAL model checker [8].
 However, the described approach is limited to checking service timing properties.
-Narayanan et al. show how semantics of OWL-S, described using first-order logic, can be translated to Petri-nets and then analyzed as such [17].
+Narayanan et al. show how semantics of OWL-S, described using first-order logic, can be translated to Petri-nets and then analyzed as such [18].
 The analysis includes reachability and liveness properties, and checking if the given service or service compositions are deadlock free.
-Weber et al. introduce a formalism to check control-flow correctness [24].
+Weber et al. introduce a formalism to check control-flow correctness [25].
 They first verify whether the given process is sound, meaning that the control-flow of interest guarantees proper completion and that there are no deadlocks.
 Further, they consider process models in which the individual activities are annotated with logical preconditions and postconditions.
 In the last step, the authors aim to determine whether the interaction of control flow and logical states of the process is correct.
+Gilmore et al. present a model-driven approach for the development of SOS that facilitates the specification of extra-functional properties [11].
+The benefit of this approach is support for reliability and performance analysis i.e., performance estimates based on the timed process algebra PEPA.

-Compared to these approaches, REMES services can be both mechanically reasoned about [6], and also, automatically translated to PTA [2] where one can apply algorithmic computation of the strongest postcondition of PTAn, as presented in this paper.
-Moreover, REMES services formally described as PTA can be analyzed with UPPAAL, or UPPAAL CORA tools, for functional but also extra-functional behaviors, by which we mean resource-wise behaviors.
+Compared to these approaches, REMES services can be both mechanically reasoned about [6], and also, translated to PTA [2] where one can apply algorithmic computation of the strongest postcondition of PTA, as presented in this paper.
+Moreover, REMES services formally described as PTA can be analyzed with UPPAAL, or UPPAAL CORA tools3, for functional but also extra-functional behaviors, in particular, timing and resource-wise behaviors.